AkelloVJ/TCPsockets/README.md

-# TCPsockets
+# File Transfer using TCP Socket in Python3
-This is a small project related to cybersecurity file upload with TCP sockets  on the client and server side
+A simple client-server program, where client send a file to server.